MacPaw/request-dto-resolver/README.md

 ### Custom Field Mapping

-You can map request fields to different DTO properties using the `lookupKey` option:
+You can map request fields to different DTO properties using the `lookupKey` option.
+This works for both `application/json` and `application/x-www-form-urlencoded` requests.

+**Form Type Configuration:**
 ```php
 public function buildForm(FormBuilderInterface $builder, array $options): void
 {